cbsinteractive/Bento4-VFrag/Source/C++/Apps/Mp4Fragment/README.md

 Output.sidx has the binary sidx atom to be handed to players on-request.

-Output.json has the data necessary for the fragment atoms, specifically for the [tfhd] and the [trun] atoms, as well as the source locations in the input file for the trun-referenced samples.
+Output.json has the data necessary for the fragment atoms.
+The [traf] atom with the [tfhd] and the [trun] atoms are output in hex, including all sample sizes.
+(That runs to the end of the hex.)
+Also, the source locations in the input file for the trun-referenced samples.

 Using The Outputs
 ----